George Thesiger: Early military career

-Evacuated to Britain to recover from his wounds, Thesiger attended the Staff College, from which he graduated in late 1902.
+Evacuated to Britain to recover from his wounds, Thesiger attended the Staff College, Camberley, which he entered in January 1902 upon being seconded from his regiment and from which he graduated in late 1902.
 On 7 May 1902 he was appointed a deputy-assistant adjutant-general for Musketry, and until 1906 was in charge of musketry practice on Salisbury Plain, for the 2nd Army Corps.
-From there he moved to Ireland to work as Assistant Military Secretary to the GOC in Dublin until 1909.
-From there he was assigned to colonial service as the Inspector General of the King's African Rifles and in 1913 was dispatched to India as a lieutenant colonel to command the 4th Battalion of the Rifle Brigade.
-In 1913 in reward for his distinguished service he was made a Companion of the Order of St Michael and St George, and the following year was also made a Companion of the Order of the Bath.
+He was promoted to brevet colonel in November 1906.
+From there he moved to Ireland to work as assistant military secretary to General Sir Neville Lyttelton, the general officer commanding in Dublin, a post he held from May 1908 until 1909.

+From there he was assigned to colonial service as the inspector general of the King's African Rifles and in 1913 was dispatched to India as a lieutenant colonel to command the 4th Battalion of the Rifle Brigade.
+In 1913, in reward for his distinguished service, he was appointed a Companion of the Order of St Michael and St George, and the following year was also made a Companion of the Order of the Bath.

 In 1902, Thesiger married Frances Fremantle, daughter of General Fitzroy William Fremantle, and the couple had two children, daughter Oona Thesiger (later Buckley) and son Gerald Thesiger, who became a notable High Court Judge and minor politician.